-Net cash used in investing activities was \$266.8 million for the year ended December 31, 2024 compared to net cash used in investing activities of \$226.7 million for the year ended December 31, 2024 was primarily related to cash outflows of \$168.1 million for capital expenditures made mainly relating to investment in facilities and IT infrastructure, \$84.2 million in relation to the acquisitions of HumanFirst and KCR Group and \$14.5 million in relation to investments in equity.
+Net cash used in investing activities was \$266.8 million for the year ended December 31, 2024 compared to net cash used in investing activities of \$226.7 million for the year ended December 31, 2023.
+Net cash used in investing activities for the year ended December 31, 2024 was primarily related to cash outflows of \$168.1 million for capital expenditures made mainly relating to investment in facilities and IT infrastructure, \$84.2 million in relation to the acquisitions of HumanFirst and KCR Group and \$14.5 million in relation to investments in equity.